beclab/velero/site/content/docs/v1.11/velero-install.md

 layout: docs
 ---

-This document serves as a guide to using the `velero install` CLI command to install `velero` server components into your Kubernetes cluster.
+This document serves as a guide to using the `velero install` CLI command to install `velero` server components into your kubernetes cluster.

 _NOTE_: `velero install` will, by default, use the CLI's version information to determine the version of the server components to deploy.
 This behavior may be overridden by using the `--image` flag.
 Refer to [Building Server Component Container Images][1].